Reviews You Can Rely On

 Carbon is less durable than aluminum

 The Leki Cressida FX Carbon is a premium foldable trekking pole designed for comfort and versatility.
 The soft cork grips prove comfy from day one and feature an ergonomic notch to accommodate your index finger.
 This pole has 5.5 inches of cork grip extension below the main handles, allowing you to shift your grip when heading up steep terrain, and the minimalistic straps are among the most comfortable to use barehanded.
-Our lead tester commented, “I guide multi-day wilderness treks and tested these with a diverse group of women on five-day backpacks and peak ascents.
-They appreciated their ergonomic grip, lightweight frame, and svelte profile when folded in a pack on technical sections.”
+Our lead tester commented, “I lead multi-day wilderness treks and have tested these with a diverse group of women on five-day backpacking trips and peak ascents.
+They appreciated the ergonomic grip and lightweight frame.
+The Cressida was reliable even during desert backpacking, helping us navigate through muddy potholes in deep canyons while bearing our weight.”
 Their locking and adjustment mechanisms are designed for ease of use, making them suitable for both beginners and experienced users.
 Additionally, these poles can be compacted down to 16 inches, allowing for convenient storage in most packs.

 SPECIFICATIONS